10.1 Online Certificates and Degrees

 Individuals applying for on-campus study are required to pay an application fee.

-Applicants to any of BYU-Idaho’s certificate or degree programs are required to obtain an ecclesiastical endorsement as part of the application process, by contacting their local bishop.
+Applicants to any of BYU-Idaho’s certificate or degree programs are required to obtain an ecclesiastical endorsement as part of the application process.

 High School Diploma

-Students who complete PathwayConnect with a cumulative GPA of 3.0 ( a B average) or higher are not required to have a high school diploma or its equivalent to apply to BYU-Idaho.
+Students who complete PathwayConnect with a cumulative GPA of 3.0 ( a B average) or higher are not required to have a high school diploma or its equivalent to apply to the Online Certificates and Degrees program.
 However, a high school diploma or equivalent is required in order to apply for federal financial aid (applies to U.S. students only).

 Those applying for on-campus study must call the BYU-Idaho Admissions Office and explain that they are PathwayConnect students in order to have this requirement waived.